Considerations Following a Diagnosis

 - Contact your health insurance provider to find out what services are covered by your health insurance policy.

-In Rhode Island, the state agency responsible for administering the Medicaid Program is the RI Department of Human Services.
+- Explore government Medical Assistance (Medicaid) services.
+In Rhode Island, the state agency responsible for administering the Medicaid Program is the Rhode Island Department of Human Services.

-In Rhode Island, certain children under age 19 who have long term disabilities or complex medical needs can become eligible for RI Medical Assistance coverage through the Department of Human Services Katie Beckett eligibility category.
+- Explore whether your child may be eligible for Katie Beckett.
+In Rhode Island, certain children under age 19 who have long-term disabilities or complex medical needs can become eligible for RI Medical Assistance coverage through the Department of Human Services Katie Beckett eligibility category.
 Katie Beckett eligibility enables children to be cared for at home instead of in an institution and covers services like participation in peer social groups.
-To view a list of social programs offered through The Autism Project that are covered by Medical Assistance, click here.

-With Katie Beckett, only the child’s income and resources, not the parents’, are used to determine eligibility.
-For details on Rhode Island Medical Assistance and the Katie Beckett eligibility category, visit the Department of Human Services’ website.
+For details about RI Medical Assistance and the Katie Beckett waiver, visit the Department of Human Services’ website.